klpopxhj/clara/content/pages/contact.md

 ---
-title: 'Contact Me'
+title: "Contact Me"
-template: 'contact-template'
+template: "contact-template"
 ---

-# Get in Touch.
+# Let's Connect

-If you've got an inquiry for a job or project,drop me a line at hello@hello.com or fill the form right here.
+You can reach out to us at contact@quantctrl.com or fill out this form if you have an inquiry for a job or a project.